miaoYuanyuan/gen_melSpec_from_wav/README.md

 # gen_melSpec_from_wav
 Thanks auspicious3000's greate work! https://github.com/auspicious3000/autovc

-This is the implementation of generating mel-spectrogram from wavfile.
+This is the implementation of generating mel-spectrogram from wavs.